A community of parents and caregivers who come together to share advice, struggles, and the joys of caring for our family members with special needs

 Time: 6:30PM

-Location: St. Luke Room
+Location: St. Matthew/Mark room

 Childcare: Childcare provided in the church nursery during the meeting, for walking children age 1 and older.
 Contact Jim Hamilton with questions.